 The actual performance would depend on not only the disk, but also memory (for caching) and CPU (for data processing).
 You may need to tune the parameters (#processes, #threads, size of buffer, etc.) or change the pipeline for new tasks and new machines to achieve the best performance.
 The solutions in this tutorial may not help you.
-To improve your own DataFlow, read the performance tuning tutorial before doing any optimizations.
+To improve your own DataFlow, read the performance tuning tutorial before performing or asking about any actual optimizations.

 The benchmark code for this tutorial can be found in tensorpack/benchmarks,